robertwenner/comics/doc/metadata.md

 all comics are available in that language and you're ready to go, add the titles.

+Titles must be unique in their languages, i.e., you cannot have two comics with the same title in the same language.
+It's ok to have the same comic have the same title in different languages.

 The `published.where` field tells where the comic is published.
 You can use any names you like.
 In particular, this should *not* be a domain name for a web comic, as you'd probably need a different one for each language.
 Just